 The research and conservation projects include Cetaceans, Colloserola insects, Dorcas Gazelle, Odzala, Mangabei, and the life of Montseny Brook Newt.

-Other notable projects of the Barcelona Zoo include the Nacra, recovery of the European Hill, conservation of the Bearded vulture, conservation of the mosquito net, and the conservation of the Montseny newt.
+Other notable projects of the Barcelona Zoo include the Nacra, recovery of the European Polecat, conservation of the Bearded vulture, the Pyrenean desman, and the Montseny newt.

 Daily: 10 AM to 8 PM.
 The ticket office closes at 6 PM.